greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-table.html.md

   FUNCTION 1 abshashfunc(int);
 ```

 Also, create less than and greater than operators, and a btree operator class for them.
-We don't need them for our queries, but the Postgres Planner will not consider co-location of joins without them.
+We don't need them for our queries, but the Postgres-based planner will not consider co-location of joins without them.

 ```
 CREATE FUNCTION abslt(int, int) RETURNS BOOL AS